azaghal/factorio-beyond-vanilla-qol/README.md

 ### Planning

--   Plan the base using blueprints and delay their construction ([Construction Planner](https://mods.factorio.com/mod/ConstructionPlanner))
+-   Plan the base using blueprints and delay their construction ([Construction Planner Continued](https://mods.factorio.com/mod/ConstructionPlannerContinued))

     > Trigger bot construction of blueprints when ready by using approvals.
 Blueprint auto-approvals can be toggled as needed.
 Use selection tool to approve/unapprove blueprints.